johnnywell/snowman/README.md

 It will download and build the required Docker Images, then it will set up the container for the application based on the Dockerfile contained in the same directory.

-The first time it builds the entire stack may takes a while, so be patient.
+The first time it builds the entire stack may take a while, so be patient.

 You will see a lot of things going crazy on the terminal, but once it stops throwing stuff on you we are set.

 Just access [http://localhost/](http://localhost/) and follow the instructions on the API resources page on how to use it.

+### Facebook Authentication

+In order to use Facebook authentication you need a User Token provided on [Tool Access Token](https://developers.facebook.com/tools/accesstoken/) for the Facebook Application pointed on the instructions.

+For how to change the Facebook Token for an API Token, take a look at [/api/v1/auth/facebook/](http://localhost/api/v1/auth/facebook/) after running the applicaiton.

 ### Using Cache